(If you’re looking for information on Tuition Assistance for your child at USC, visit Tuition Assistance – family.)

 - if staff, you must have completed at least 2 years of service (if the 2-year anniversary occurs within 30 days of the start of the semester, the benefit applies, so in some cases the wait period may be slightly less than 2 years)

-- Must be your biological or legally-adopted child (children under your legal guardianship are not eligible)
+- Must be your biological or legally-adopted child or stepchild (children under your legal guardianship are not eligible)

 - Must be under age 26 for the duration of the scholarship

-- Must not have already used Tuition Exchange, or Tuition Assistance, toward another degree
+- Must not have already used Tuition Exchange or Tuition Assistance

 If you worked for USC before July 1, 2011, you may be grandfathered into Tuition Exchange eligibility for your children if you completed a full 15 years of service.
-Contact Benefits for information at email@example.com or (213) 821-8100.
+In some cases, these children can still access Tuition Exchange even if the employee no longer works for USC.
+Contact Benefits for information at firstname.lastname@example.org or (213) 821-8100.

 Learn the program basics